babarot/stein/docs/policy/rules.md

 - `description` (string) - A human-friendly description for the rule.
 This is primarily for documentation for users using your Stein configuration.
 When a module is published in Terraform Registry, the given description is shown as part of the documentation.
 - `depends_on` (list of strings) - Other rules which this rule depends on.
 This rule will be skipped if the dependency rules has failed.
 The rule name which will be described in "depends_on" list should follow as "rule.xxx".
+- `precondition` (configuration block; optional) -
-- `ignore_cases` (list of bools) - Conditions to ignore execution of the rule.
-If it contains one or more True condition, this rule will be skipped.
+    - `cases` (list of bools) - Conditions to determine whether the rule should be executed.
+This rule will only be executed if all preconditions return true.
 - `expressions` (list of bools) - Conditions for deciding whether this rule passes or fails.
 In order to pass, all conditions must return True.
 - `report` (configuration block) -
     - `level` (string) - Error level.
 It can take "ERROR" or "WARN" as the level.
 In case of "ERROR", this rule fails.
 But in case of "WARN", this rule doesn't fail.